...As she turned and left, the merchant noticed something strange happen.

 17 Some people passing Ara-non said the man’s ideas were worse than a court jester and others that he had placed a curse upon the king all for the sake of making a name for himself.
 Ara-non saw a man of Lindol he knew and called out to him, “Dayiel, Dayiel – what you make of the things that happen in the square today, my friend?”

-18 Helping to push his cart along through the crowds, Dayiel answered, “Oh he is harmless sort, misunderstood by these weak minded fools running like rats.”
+18 Helping to push his cart along through the crowds, Dayiel answered, “Oh he is harmless sort, misunderstood by these weak-minded fools running like rats.”
 19 Dayiel was a sailor and he scoffed, “Nada is very wise Ara-non.
 But I fear he is not wise enough to escape the anger of those, petty-priest someday.
 His lofty words will be his undoing, I tell you.”
-With that they parted ways.
+With that, they parted ways.

 12 Three days later, the market at Mithar’s main gate was busier than it had been in a long time.
 Buying and selling, music and noise, people and livestock abounded much like any other day at festival.